-Employment for the WTP and distribution system is according to the terms and conditions of a collective agreement between PUG Services Corp. and IBEW Local 636.
-During a strike/lock-out the business continuity is maintained according to SOP-02-117 Business Continuity - Water Utility.
+Employment for the WTP and distribution system is according to the terms and conditions of a collective agreement between the City of Peterborough and IBEW Local 636.
+During a strike/lock-out the business continuity is maintained according to W05-ADM -117 Business Continuity - Water Utility.